naivary/nuage/README.md

 ## TODOs

-- Custom format support Require /livez and /readyz endpoints to make it k8s compatibale for liveness and readiness probe
+- Require /livez and /readyz endpoints to make it k8s compatibale for liveness and readiness probe
 - Allow raw reponse returns of []byte
+- Allow the retrieval of JSON Schemas by providing the official doc pattern e.g. /path/to/{p1}/endpoint (currently working on)